okta/okta-oidc-js/packages/okta-angular/README.md

   ...
 } from '@okta/okta-angular';

-export function onAuthRequired(oktaAuth, router) {
+export function onAuthRequired(oktaAuth, injector) {
+  // Use injector to access any service available within your application const router = injector.get(Router);

   // Redirect the user to your custom login page router.navigate(['/custom-login']);
 }